-This page provides information on available resources for carers and the services that the City of Subiaco provides to carers.
+This page provides information on available resources for carers.

 Carers can be family members or friends.
 They can be parents, children, siblings, grandparents or neighbours.
 Carers can be any age and come from any background.

 Some carers look after another person 24 hours a day and help with all types of care including feeding, personal care, lifting, moving and medications.
 Other carers may assist with everyday tasks such as shopping, banking and housework.
 Every situation is different, but you are a still a recognised carer.

 The Australian Government’s Carer Recognition Act 2010 says a carer is someone who provides care and support for someone who: